331 - Network and Web Security - 2026

 - Assessed coursework

-- The assessed (individual) coursework was made available on https://answerbook.doc.ic.ac.uk/2022/60015/coursework/frontcover from February the 16th at 2pm.
+- The assessed (individual) coursework will be released on Frebruary 13 at 2pm.

 - Exam